drillby/voice_assistent/README.md

 Small voice assistent that can make working on PC more convinient.
 <b>Note</b>: This voice assistent is currently not supported on Windows.
 Windows support will be added in the future.

+For text-to-speech I am using gTTS lib and it often has problems figuring out words.

 ## Setup

 Firs you need to install dependencies.<br>